 Let it cool for about 5 minutes so you don’t burn your tongue, but the waiting also help thicken the sauce in the bottom.
 This cake is best eaten the same day you make it, but can be kept in fridge and reheat in microwave for 10 seconds.

 This photo is after few seconds of taking it out from the microwave.
 The top is not too wet anymore, it started to cool down.

 - A short mug with a wide mouth works best for this recipe as it rises a lot when it bakes.
 If not available, a small bowl could be used instead.
 To know if your mug/or bowl is the right size, pour 2 cups of water in it and this should fill it to the top.
-OR you could divide the batter into 2 ramekins dish.
+You also could divide the batter into 2 ramekins dish (minimum 3×2-inch)

-- If trying to avoid the microwave, this cake could be baked in a 400F/200C oven for 10 to 15 minutes or until top is set is no longer wet.
+- Bake Option: If trying to avoid the microwave, this cake could be baked in a 400F/200C oven for 10 to 15 minutes or until top is set is no longer wet.
 Toothpick test will not work as the center will be moist from the chocolate or nutella added on top.

 - Brownie A la Mode In a Mug